practical-neuroimaging/practical-neuroimaging.github.com/on_convolution.rst

 In our algorithm, when the iteration gets to the last index of the *input vector* ($i = N-1$), the shifted scaled HRF vector will, as ever, be M points long.
-If the output vector is the same length as the input vector, we can add only the first point of the new scaled IRF vector to the last point of the output vector, but all the subsequent values of the scaled IRF vector have no corresponding index in the output.
+If the output vector is the same length as the input vector, we can add only the first point of the new scaled HRF vector to the last point of the output vector, but all the subsequent values of the scaled HRF vector extend off the end of the output vector and have no corresponding index in the output.
 The way to solve this is to extend the output vector by the necessary M-1 points.
 Now we can do our algorithm in code.

 .. plot::
     :context: